Our Research Team

 Matt Lelievre

-Matt Lelievre is a proud Nyikina man from Derby and its surrounding areas in the West Kimberley Region.
-His clinical background is in Exercise Physiology and Health Leadership and Management, with a primary focus on rural and remote Allied Health Services and Indigenous Health.
-He has gained significant experience in these fields, working to address the unique healthcare challenges in these communities.
+Matt is a proud Nyikina man from Derby and the surrounding areas of the West Kimberley Region.
+He has a clinical background in Exercise Physiology and Health Leadership and Management, with a primary focus on rural and remote Allied Health Services and Indigenous Health.
+Matt has gained significant experience in these fields, working to address the unique healthcare challenges faced by communities.

 What I love about the RCSWA